alexpaul/Algorithms-and-Pseudocode/README.md

 Write pseudocode for the following questions and convert your pseudocode to compilable code.

-Reminder:
+Reminder as you work through the challenges practice doing the following:

-* Discuss clarification questions.
+* Discuss clarification questions with your peer.
 * Discuss runtime and space complexity of your solution.

 </br>